xalt/xalt/docs/source/020_site_configuration.rst

   /opt/apps/xalt/xalt/sbin/create_xalt_directories.sh

 is used to create a prime number of directories named 000 to 996 (typically) where the json result files are written.

+A user installing  XALT can turn off the creation of prime number subdirectories by setting  --with-primeNumber=0 to create a flat file hierarchy during configure command.
+Note that this is not an optimal way to keep thousands of files in a single directory.

   **NOTE**: It is important that whatever directory your site uses for the xaltFilePrefix (e.g. */global/xalt*) be a global shared location